 The Kick Ass Awards: For the better part of a decade, I’ve been part of a collective that nominates folks for this unconventional awards ceremony.
 We host a live event every fall, at varying, fun locations.
 You can find former winners and event info via the link.
 Serving, too, on our advisory group: Stefene Russell, Andrea Avery, Brandyn Jones and Ann Haubrich.
 Good people, every one, no lie.

 Thomas Crone Clips: Um.
 My clips.
-Occasionally updated.
+Very occasionally updated.

 Half Order Fried Rice: Having civic fun is healthy.
 While this video web series was principally intended a summer-of-2012-only joint, there’s a chance that some occasional, themed shows might pop back up.
 This one was a trip.
 So worth the time.